 Once installing the package, you must open the subversion httpd config file.

 Step 3.
 Create SVN users.

-Following commands will add two users for svn.
-It will prompt for users password to be assigned.
+The following commands will add two users for svn.
+It will prompt users’ passwords to be assigned.

 Step 4.
 Create and configure SVN repository